wp-insider/simple-membership/simple-membership/readme.txt

 - Cancel URL configuration option added for Stripe SCA Subscription  type buttons.
 - Some options (related to hiding the wp admin bar) of the general settings menu has been moved to the advanced settings tab.
 - A warning message is displayed when editing membership levels if both manual approval and email activation settings are enabled simultaneously.
+- New shortcode 'swpm_show_active_subscription_and_cancel_button' for displaying list of active subscription and their cancel form.

 = 4.4.3 =
 - The accepted payment method types can now be controlled from your Stripe account settings.
 This will allow you to enable/disable certain payment methods.